Anti-Aging #2 Essential Blood and Urine Panel, Men

 Prostate-Specific Antigen (PSA)

-This test measures the Prostate-Specific Antigen (PSA) levels in your blood, a protein produced by the prostate gland.
-Elevated PSA levels may indicate prostate cancer.
-However, high PSA levels may also suggest a nonthreatening prostate condition such as infection or benign prostatic hyperplasia, an enlarged prostate.
+The Prostate-Specific Antigen (PSA) test measures the levels of a protein produced by the prostate gland in the blood.
+It is used to identify elevated PSA levels, which may indicate the presence of prostate cancer.
+However, high PSA levels can also be caused by non-threatening conditions such as infection or an enlarged prostate (benign prostatic hyperplasia).

 Human Growth Hormone (HGH)